fullstackla/pairing-meetup/PULL_REQUEST_EXAMPLES.md

 There are also humans who have to read the code, and who are not optimized to do so.
 It's so much easier for an open source maintainer to read a helpful and friendly message about the pull request than try to reverse engineer your changes and what they ultimately mean for their project.

-Bellow are some examples of really awsome pull requests that let the maintainer know the contributor has thought about them and their product instead of roughly pushing a code injection on them.
+Bellow are some examples of awesome pull requests that lets the maintainer know the contributor has thought about them and their product instead of roughly pushing a code injection on them.
 It's also a major time saver for you and for them!

 Definitely use these examples as role models for great pull request messages: It's good manners, it will make you more popular with maintainers and get your pull requests accepted faster!